 If you need your air purifier to run occasionally, a portable unit might be enough.
-But if you need a constant purifying, it is advisable to install a whole-house air purifier in your HVAC system.
-Overall, the system is more effective and longer lasting than a portable device.
+But if you need constant purifying, it is advisable to install a whole-house air purifier in your HVAC system.
+Overall, the system is more effective and longer-lasting than a portable device.

 Which Type of Whole-House Air Purifier Is the Best?

 There are many kinds of technologies that can purify the air.
 Each of them has different ways to clear out contaminants.
 Here are the most common ones:

 1. Flat Filters

 Flat filters are commonly built into AC units.
 The thin layer can be effective for a few types of particles, but smaller particles may still pass through.
 For most houses, flat filters are enough to maintain indoor air quality.
 You will need other filters if you have one or more of these conditions:

 ● Your house produces more indoor air pollutants than regular houses